Last Updated on: 9th October 2023, 10:25 am

 Bulbs can artificially regulate its internal clock and will ensure it basks properly.
 Many tortoises that live indoors, especially in regions with little natural sunlight, experience long and happy lives with artificial UVB rays.

-However, providing more light than this 12 hours of sunlight can cause sleeping issues.
+However, providing more light than 12 hours of sunlight can cause sleeping issues.
 It’ll be confused by the extra-long daylight hours, and its internal clock will be disrupted.

 With the pros and cons in mind, you may choose to forgo sunlight or use it in tandem with artificial lights.
 This is sensible because UV-emitting bulbs rarely cause skin problems or heat stress.